- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 - La Roche-Posay Cicaplast Baume B5

-- EpiCeram (prescription required)
+- EpiCeram (prescription needed)

-Here are some of the key points for your review:
+Here are the key points to remember:

 Another great article after the last one!
 I have to respect how much effort you put on studying seb derm.
 You have way more knowledge about seb derm than most of the dermatologists.